andreamerello/pic-revenge/doc/prog2.md

 1) the logic states are inverted (but this is not a problem, just reverse them in SW)
 2) the current the load can draw must be very mild.

-Rlim is just to limit the current am-out flowing from the RPi to our circuit.
+Rlim is just to limit the current amount flowing from the RPi to our circuit.
 Is is required not to fry the RPi and/or the transistor.

 This is a true open-collector.
 The name "open-collector" is because of the the upper leg of our transistor (that is called "collector"); it would be basically "open", "floating" .. and we put Rpup to avoid this...